Cricket-Virus hits England camp, may delay Rawalpindi test | Sports-Games

 England's preparation for the opening test against Pakistan has been thrown into disarray by a virus sweeping through the camp, which could delay the start of the match scheduled in Rawalpindi from Thursday.

-Skipper Ben Stokes is among several England players who skipped Wednesday's optional training session after being laid low by the bug.
-Former captain Joe Root was one of five players who did attend, and he later spoke at the pre-match news conference.
+Captain Ben Stokes is among several England players who skipped Wednesday's optional training session after being laid low by the bug.
+Former captain Joe Root was one of five players who did attend.

 They have hired a chef for the tour after receiving feedback from players who visited Pakistan in September-October for a seven-match T20 series.
 Pakistan captain Babar Azam wished the English players a speedy recovery.